saruulmeister/lsm-diffusion-inpainting/README.md

 ***Goal:*** Comparison between formulations of conditioning and inverse problems.
 Models explored:

+Models explored:
 - RePaint
 - CoPaint / Tiramisu

-- DPS (Diffusion Posterior Sampling) - ControlNet + DPS Bromdum Key insight: The Conditioning helps with structure, while the enforcement of measurements by DPS ensures consistency in the measurements, and a combination of both ensures the most reliable reconstuction.
+- DPS (Diffusion Posterior Sampling)
+- ControlNet + Stable Diffusion (proposed)

+Important finding of the experiment: ControlNet-conditioned Stable Diffusion architecture for image reconstruction masked with stripes, wherein the ControlNet incorporates the acquisition patterns and the frozen diffusion backbone helps in generating better priors.

 ### 5. Stripe-Mask Inpainting with Trained ControlNet
 **Goal:** Train a custom ControlNet for structured stripe-mask inpainting.